Review: Maybank World Mastercard

 Maybank cards do have minimum earn blocks of S$5, which means a S$9.99 transaction earns the same amount of points as a S$5 transaction, and a <S$5 transaction earns no points at all.

-The impact will be more acute on petrol and specialised dining & retail, since base and bonus points are awarded on a transaction level.
+The impact will be more acute on petrol and specialty dining & retail, since base and bonus points are awarded on a transaction level.
 It’s relatively more muted for FCY spending, because all eligible transactions are summed up to compute the bonus points, without rounding.

 If you’re an Excel geek, here’s the formulas you need to calculate points: